Amgaa9193/Gramma/README.md

 <!-- Write Project proposal here!!! -->

-GFIXER is a user interferace(kids friendly/ elder people friendly) voice grammar application for those who struggle with simple sentence structure in English.
+Gramma is a user interferace(kids friendly/ elder people friendly) voice grammar application for those who struggle with simple sentence structure in English.
 I will use API to accurately convert speech into text, and I will use Gramma Api to correct the sentence.
 After getting the correct sentence, user will be able to play with the words.